OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/software-design/overview.md

 **This is a very rough outline and needs work to educate developers about the StateCU code organization.**

 The StateCU Fortran code is divided into separate files with .for extension.
-Each subroutine is in a separate file and the name of the file matches the subroutine (is this globally true? a grep on code seemed to indicate so).
+Each subroutine is in a separate file and the name of the file matches the subroutine.

 Need to describe code modules at a high level: